Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Experimental Details

 \section{Experimental Details}

 We shift the focus from theoretical analysis and algorithm steps to empirical results.
 We first detail the training configurations and computational resources used in our experiments.
+We plan to make the source code publicly available upon the publication of this paper.

-\textbf{Mislabeled Sample Detection.} For the experiments of simulating mislabeled samples (Sec.~\ref{controllable exp}), we fine-tune ViT-B/16 models pretrained on the ImageNet-21k dataset~\cite{russakovsky2015imagenet}.
+\textbf{Mislabeled Sample Detection.} For the experiments of mislabeled sample detection (Sec.~\ref{controllable exp}), we fine-tune ViT-B/16 models pre-trained on the ImageNet-21k dataset~\cite{russakovsky2015imagenet}.
 Training is conducted with a batch size of 32, a learning rate of 1e-4, and the AdamW optimizer.
 To ensure convergence, we set the training steps to 10 for the DTD and Flowers102 datasets and to 5 for the remaining datasets.
 We evaluate Grad-Mimic across various temperature values $\tau$ (1.0, 0.9, 0.8, 0.7, 0.6, and 0.5) and report performance at $\tau = 0.5$ in the main paper (Table~\ref{tab:stage 1 results in moderate dataset}).
-Results for other temperature values are provided in Table~\ref{tab:simulation exp temp}.
-To simulate the reference model, we train ViT-B/16 models on noise-free versions of the datasets, using different random seeds for weight initialization.
+Results for other temperature values are provided in Table~\ref{tab:simulation_exp_temp}.
+To simulate the reference model, we train ViT-B/16 models on noise-free data split, using different random seeds for weight initialization.
 All experiments are conducted on an NVIDIA Tesla A100.

-\textbf{Large-scale Data Curation.} For the experiments of multimodal data selection (Sec.~\ref{datacomp exp}), we follow the training protocol used in DataComp~\cite{cherti2023reproducible, gadre2024datacomp} and train CLIP models from scratch using contrastive objective on image-caption pairs.
+\textbf{Data Curation in Large-scale Web Datasets.} For the experiments of multimodal data selection (Sec.~\ref{datacomp exp}), we follow the training protocol used in DataComp\footnote{We identified that some URLs provided by DataComp dataset are now broken.
+This means that our results might not be comparable to previous approaches on the DataComp Leaderboard.
+See \href{https://github.com/mlfoundations/datacomp/issues/3}{here} for details.}~\cite{cherti2023reproducible, gadre2023datacomp} and train CLIP models from scratch using contrastive objective on image-caption pairs.
 Each model is trained for 5 epochs with a batch size of 4096.
 The total number of seen samples is 12.8M for the small-scale dataset and 128M for the medium-scale dataset.